Klorinmannen/exercises/README.md

 Given the gross price of a product and the vat percentage.
 Calculate the net price of the product.

 ## normalize-phone-numbers
-Given a list of mobile phone numbers, normalize and return the list.
+Given a mobile phone number, normalize it.

 ## ocr-checksum
 Given an OCR reference number, verify it's length & checksum.